moeenn/knowledgebase/Programming/Javascript/Libraries/JSDoc.md

 const data = /** @type {{ id: number, name: string, email: string}} */ (rawData)
 ```

-**Note**: The placement of the parentheses during casting is important.
+**Note**: The comment style and the placement of the parentheses during casting is important.

 ---